The Euclidean Space is Evil: Hyperbolic Attribute Editing for Few-shot Image Generation: Experiment

 \subsection{Few-shot Image Generation}

 As \cref{fig:perturbation} shows, the image categories will be changed when $r_\mathbb{D}$ is smaller than about $4$, and the category-irrelevant attributes of images will be changed when $r_\mathbb{D}$ is larger than about 5.
 The embeddings of Animal Faces are visualized in 2-D Poincaré disk using UMAP~\cite{mcinnes2018umap-software} shown in \cref{fig:umap}.
 As \cref{fig:interpolation} shows, the posture and the angle of the images will be changed at the early stage of interpolation without changing the category.
 Thus, the images can be generated by moving the latent code of a given image to some randomly selected semantic direction within the cluster of the category.
-In practice, we select $r_\mathbb{D}=6.21$ and step size of perturbation as 8 to achieve few-shot image generation.
-As \cref{fig:generation} shows the diverse images generated by adding random perturbations from seen categories.
+In practice, we select $r_\mathbb{D}=6.21$ and step size of perturbation as 8 to achieve few-shot image generation as \cref{fig:generation} shows the diverse images generated by adding random perturbations from seen categories.
 We conduct three experiments to show that HAE can achieve promising few-shot image generation.
-Check Appendix for more examples of generated images.
+More examples of generated images are available in the supplementary.

-\textbf{Quantitative Comparison with State-of-the-art.} We calculate the FID~\cite{Heusel17} and LPIPS~\cite{Zhang18unreasonable} to evaluate the fidelity and diversity of the generated images following one-shot settings in~\cite{Ding22}.
-The comparison results are shown in \cref{tab-label-2}. our method achieves either the best or the second-best scores on most of the FID and LPIPS metrics compared with state-of-the-art few-shot image generation methods, which indicates that the improvement of our method from the semantic aspect does not affect its performance on the traditional evaluation metric.
+\textbf{Quantitative Comparison with State-of-the-art.} We calculate the FID~\cite{Heusel17} and LPIPS~\cite{Zhang18unreasonable} to evaluate the fidelity and diversity of the generated images following one-shot settings in~\cite{Ding22, Ding23}.
+The comparison results are shown in \cref{tab:quantitative_comparison}.
+Our method achieves the best scores on most of the FID and LPIPS metrics compared with state-of-the-art few-shot image generation methods, which indicates that our method not only improves the model from the semantic aspect but also achieves state-of-the-art performance on the traditional evaluation metrics.
+Specifically, the LPIPS score of HAE beats SOTA model SAGE on all three datasets since HAE can generate more diverse images.